Smoking and Tobacco Outreach/Prevention Program (STOPP)

 - San Joaquin Regional Transit District (RTD) adopted a 100% smoke-free policy, including smoke-free bus stops.

 - University of the Pacific (UOP) adopted a 100% smoke-free policy.
-This made all universitites in SJC smoke-free.
+This made all universitites in San Joaquin County smoke-free.

 Tobacco Use in Our County